-1 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 2 consistent with similar standards that may be approved by the department of environmental 3 management in the context of a producer stewardship plan adopted under chapter 19.16 of title 4 23, then the prescribing pharmacist will not be held liable for the form of such notice; 5 (2) Participate in an approved producer stewardship program for the collection, safe and 6 proper disposal of extremely hazardous wastes, including cytotoxic drugs and related byproducts 7 and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients can safely 8 collect and contain extremely hazardous excretions for a period of time as determined by the 9 United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 10 prescription insert(s).
+1 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 2 consistent with similar standards that may be approved by the department of environmental 3 management in the context of a product stewardship plan adopted under chapter 19.16 of title 23, 4 then the prescribing pharmacist will not be held liable for the form of such notice; 5 (2) Participate in an approved product stewardship program for the collection safe and 6 proper and disposal of Extremely Hazardous Wastes, including Cytotoxic Drugs and related 7 byproducts and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients 8 can safely collect and contain extremely hazardous excretions for a period of time as determined 9 by the United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 10 prescription insert(s).
 11 (d) Cytotoxic drug producers shall provide for the costs of managing and safely disposing 12 of the health care waste identified in this section in accordance with chapter 19.16 of title 23.
-13 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 14 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 15 pharmacist that the wastes have been disposed of in accordance with a producer stewardship plan 16 shall satisfy the responsibility of the prescribing pharmacist hereunder.
-17 (f) For the purposes of this section, "extremely hazardous excretions" shall mean any 18 excretion from a patient on a regimen of chemotherapy agents that are antineoplastic or cytotoxic, 19 and which may be excreted during the period of administration or the time period referenced in 20 subsection(c)(2) of this section, including, but not limited to, drugs listed in the NIOSH list of 21 antineoplastic and other hazardous drugs, as the same may be updated or amended from time to 22 time.
+13 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 14 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 15 pharmacist that the wastes have been disposed of in accordance with a product stewardship plan 16 shall satisfy the responsibility of the prescribing pharmacist hereunder.
+17 (f) For the purposes of this section, extremely hazardous excretions shall mean any 18 excretion from a patient on a regimen of chemotherapy agents that are antineoplastic or cytotoxic, 19 and which may be excreted during the period of administration or the time period referenced in 20 subsection (c)(2) of this section, including but not limited to, drugs listed in the NIOSH list of 21 Antineoplastic and Other Hazardous Drugs, as the same may be updated or amended from time to 22 time.
 23 SECTION 4.
 Chapter 27-20 of the General Laws entitled "Nonprofit Medical Service 24 Corporations" is hereby amended by adding thereto the following section: 25 27-20-69.
 Cancer patient safety and environmental protection (a) Purpose.
-It is the 26 policy of the state of Rhode Island not to permit introduction of pollutants into the ground waters 27 and water systems of the state or otherwise to be discharged in concentrations which are known to 28 be toxic, carcinogenic, mutagenic, or teratogenic as the same are defined in the Rhode Island 29 department of environmental management: groundwater quality rules and the rules and 30 regulations for hazardous waste management.
-More specifically, the Rhode Island department of 31 environmental management, in regulation #DEM OWM-HW 01-14, most recent revision dated 32 January 7, 2014, defines certain antineoplastic or cytotoxic chemotherapy agents and drugs as 33 "extremely hazardous waste."
+It is the 26 policy of the state of Rhode Island not to permit introduction of pollutants into the ground waters 27 and water systems of the state or otherwise to be discharged in concentrations which are known to 28 be toxic, carcinogenic, mutagenic, or teratogenic as the same are defined in the Rhode Island 29 department of environmental management groundwater quality rules and the rules and regulations 30 for hazardous waste management.
+More specifically, the Rhode Island department of 31 environmental management, in regulation #OEM OWM-HW 01-14, most recent revision dated 32 January 7, 2014, defines certain antineoplastic or cytotoxic chemotherapy agents and drugs as 33 "extremely hazardous waste."
 34 (b) Findings (1) It is acknowledged by medical experts that hodily wastes of natients